Fredobedo/JVS2X/README.md

 Looking at it a bit more after some days, it was kind of working but the image was a little too blury and it was a bit overkill, no?
 So I decided to look at something else.

  <h3>HDMI + DAC</h3>
- I decided to give a try to this little DAC converter, after all that is was we can also find on Video cards with VGA output:
+ I decided to give a try to this little DAC converter, after all that is what we can also find on Video cards with VGA output:
  <BR><img src="images/dac.jpg">
  The result is just perfect!
-Image is sharp, without any lags or screen tearing, soo simple to use and so cheap !?!
+Image is sharp, without any lags or screen tearing, simple to use and so cheap!?!
  <BR> -> That is my solution.
  <BR>
  <BR>Please note that this little adapter does not downscale, etc. It is just a DAC converter.
-So the HDMI is configured to output 480p.
+So the HDMI out on PS3 is configured to output 480p.